 Cigar tobacco due diligence

 For the cigars tobacco supply chain due diligence, we rely on both the STP and our own Cigar Leaf Audit Program to monitor adherence to our Supplier Code of Conduct.

-For the tobacco used in the body of our cigars as filler, we source from global suppliers, with farms located all over the world.
-We believe we can deliver more impact through industry leverage when performing the due diligence, therefore 95 percent of filler tobacco is covered by STP.
+The tobacco used in the body of our cigars as filler is sourced from global suppliers, with farms located all over the world.
+Due diligence is most effectively accomplished through participation in the STP, resulting in 94 percent of filler tobacco is covered by STP.